-- Members of staff will be issued with a work phone number and email address, where contact with pupils or parents/ carers is required. - School mobile phones and devices will be suitably protected via a passcode/password/pin and must only be accessed or used by members of staff. - School mobile phones and devices will always be used in accordance with the Acceptable use policy and other relevant policies.
+- Members of staff will be issued with a work phone number and email address, where contact with pupils or parents/ carers is required or they will block Caller ID if using their own phones - School mobile phones and devices will be suitably protected via a passcode/password/pin and must only be accessed or used by members of staff. - School mobile phones and devices will always be used in accordance with the Acceptable use policy and other relevant policies.